ewoks-kit/ewoksorange/doc/development/ewoks_widgets.rst

-.. _design single thread and stack:
+.. _design single thread and stack (OWEwoksWidgetWithTaskStack):

 Execute Ewoks tasks in dedicated threads handled with a stack
 -------------------------------------------------------------